zcaudate-archive/on.rhythm/poems/the_dream.md

 ```
-I wish to convey the transiance of emotion,
+I wish to convey the transiance of desire,
-The original song was about eternal love - very simple and sweet.
+The original song was about eternal love and waiting - very simple and sweet.
 This version is still eternal, but it's about the eternity of change,
-the ebb and flow of desire and the inpermanence of this world.
+The ebb and flow of attraction within the inpermanence of this world.
 ```

 ---------------------------